rperry99/warframe-companion-app/README.md

 ## Description

-The Warframe Companion aweb-based tool designed to help players manage and track their Warframes, weapons, and other in-game items.
+The Warframe Companion is a web-based tool designed to help players manage and track their Warframes, weapons, and other in-game items.
 The app allows users to easly search for and filter items, view detailed information, and keep track of their in-game progress.

 For a more in-depth project overview, refer to the [Project Overview](documentation/ProjectOverview.md) in the documentation folder.